What Children with ADD/ADHD Wish Their Teachers Knew

-It was Sunday Night, and my daughter’s teacher had a note for the parents.
+It was Sunday Night, and my daughter’s teacher from church sent home a note for the children’s parents.
 “Help, or else.”
 When nobody else volunteered, I said I’d do it.
 I had no idea what I was in for.
-There were 25 children ages 3 and 4 in there, (two children with ADD/ADHD) with one sweet lady.
-Needless to say, she needed my help… and a platoon of soldiers, too.
+There were 25 children ages 3 and 4 in there (two children with ADD/ADHD) with one sweet lady.
+Needless to say, she needed my help… and a platoon of soldiers, as well.
+Now I understand her desperation.

 The evening played out like a nightmare.
 The two children with ADD/ADHD were coming down off their meds*, running around the room yelling and actually climbing on the chalkboards.
 I grabbed “Thing One” to stop him from running.
 “Thing Two” came over and started kicking my ankles, so I grabbed him, too, while my daughter and several other girls ran around the room with ear-piercing squeals.

 The kids finally settled down when the teacher broke out the lesson book and a flannel graph.
 That held their attention for ten minutes.
 Then we moved on to a few games, snacks, a puppet show, a craft, and then it was time to go.